 Why Cooking Sticky Rice is (a bit) Tricky

-Why are there at least 7 ways to cook sticky rice, and why are none of them just...throwing rice into a pot of water like you do with any other kind of rice?
+Why are there so many ways to cook sticky rice, and why are none of them just...throwing rice into a pot of water like you do with any other kind of rice?
 Well, it's because Thai sticky rice is a little bit...sensitive.

 Trust me, if you could cook it like regular rice the whole nation of Thailand wouldn't do it any other way.
-Sticky rice can't absorb much water, and it is not forgiving at all if you add even a bit too much - so cooking it in water willy-nilly can result in mushy rice very easily.
+Sticky rice can't absorb much water, which is why it's so dense and chewy, and it is not forgiving at all if you add even a bit too much.
+So, cooking it in an amount of water that you just eyeballed will not yield good results.

 So the wise people of the past discovered that if you soak the rice in water for at least 3 hours until it is completely saturated, and then steam it OUT of water, there is no chance that it can overcook.
 Brilliant, right?